 “We just started crying because we’re so happy because it was a whole bunch of years of hard work,” said Jackson.

-She will graduate as top of her class, with a 4.0 GPA, a goal she has been striving for since eighth grade.
+She will graduate at the top of her class with a 4.0 GPA, a goal she has been striving for since eighth grade.

 “She had asked her mom, ‘what’s a valedictorian?” said Charles "CJack" Jackson, Toryana’s dad.
 “From that day on she was like ‘maybe that’s something I can shoot for.”’

-“I actually got letters from an elementary school and some third graders wrote letters about me, saying they want to be just like me when they grow up,” said Toryana.
-“So it’s just inspirational.”
+Toryana continued,“I actually got letters from an elementary school and some third graders wrote letters about me, saying they want to be just like me when they grow up, so it’s just inspirational.”